mdavis-xyz/staves-typst/docs/docs.md

 The arguments are:

-`clef`: Allowed values are “treble", "bass", "alto", "tenor”.
+`clef`: (Required) Allowed values are “treble", "bass", "alto", "tenor”.
 Drawing a treble clef above a bass clef, linked as a double-stave (like for a piano) is not yet supported.

-`key`: Two possible forms.
+`key`: (Required) Two possible forms.

 - Letter based: Uppercase for major, lowercase for minor, with `#` or `b` appended. e.g. `"C"`, `"Db"`, `"f#"`